 However, if you plan on being online for a while and will be using multiple internet-connected apps, then make sure you use the VPN’s native app to protect all of your online-related activities.

 What Else Can I Use a VPN For?

 While a VPN is certainly the best tool available to protect your online activities from being observed and tracked while in Singapore, the service’s talents don’t end there.

 A VPN also opens access to content that may not normally be available in your area.
-This can include websites and other services that might be blocked by the government or the content provider itself, such as streaming services, gambling sites and more.
+This can include websites and other services that might be blocked by the government or the content provider itself, such as streaming services, gambling sites, online gaming and more.

 It can also allow you to watch American Netflix content in Singapore.

-Some ISPs will throttle a user’s internet connection if they access sites or services that aren’t on the ISP’s list of “approved” sites.
+Some ISPs will throttle a user’s internet connection if they access sites or services that aren’t on the ISP’s list of “approved” sites or if they engage in file-sharing.
 A VPN can help prevent connection throttling.